Back to Blog

 The best database GUI tool depends on what you value:

-TablePlus delivers native speed and a clean interface at a one-time price.
-For developers working with mainstream databases who want the fastest, most pleasant experience, it's hard to beat.
+TablePlus delivers native speed and a clean interface at a one-time price, now with bring-your-own-key AI.
+For developers working with mainstream databases who want the fastest, most pleasant experience, it is hard to beat.

-DBeaver offers free, open-source database management with unmatched breadth of database support.
+DBeaver offers free, open-source database management with unmatched breadth and the best free AI assistant.
 When you need to connect to anything and everything, DBeaver handles it.

 The right database tool removes friction from your daily work.
 Pick one, learn its shortcuts, and spend less time fighting your tools.